coreybutler/fenix/README.md

   - [x] Firefox Trustchain Management
   - [x] Automatic NIC Management & Synchronization

-There have been several requests for things like gzip compression, ETags, etc. These features don't typically make sense for the simplest form of local development, but modern UI development "done right" requires a little more emphasis on networking/transmission.
-These features become very useful when testing and troubleshooting, so we've made it possible to turn them on/off for each server.
-We're also extending the Fenix API to manage these things programmatically, and we anticipate releasing a gulp/grunt plugin to help automate local testing workflows.

-To the best of my knowledge, Fenix is the only local desktop server that will automatically support SSL keychain management.
-Here's a preview of the upcoming SSL/TLS support in action:
+Due to the unique and complex nature of automating a desktop CA, we've been forced to move this to a feature in the upcoming paid edition (it easily consumed 50% of our workload).
+To the best of my knowledge, Fenix is the only local desktop server that supports SSL keychain management, automatic certificate issuance/reissuance, Windows/macOS/Firefox support, and NIC synchronization.

 <!--![Fenix CA](https://s3.amazonaws.com/uploads.hipchat.com/94386/688041/UjgcuFFGwugcDk0/ssl.png)